bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Function selectTab." />
 </p>

-Tabs is an array because it&apos;s going in and getting all of these tabs, and there&apos;s just three of them, but it&apos;s an array.
+<p>Tabs is an array because it&apos;s going in and getting all of these tabs,
+and there&apos;s just three of them, but it&apos;s an array.
 The for loop is fine.
 It works fine, but it&apos;s a little bit hard to read and a little bit cumbersome.
 The <b>forEach</b> method is a little bit nicer.
 Let&apos;s